Vladimir Kislitsin: White movement

 In 1918, he was appointed commander of the 3rd Cavalry Division of Ufa and then 3rd Cavalry Corps in the army of The Hetmanate.
 In 1919 Kislitsin served as a company commander in the Northern Army of Evgenii Miller.
 In July of the same year, Vladimir Kislitsin was appointed commander of the 2nd Brigade of the Ufa Cavalry Division under Admiral Aleksandr Kolchak.
 In December 1919 he was appointed commander of the 2nd Ufa Cavalry Division.

 After the defeat of Admiral Kolchak's armies in the Ural and Western Siberia, Kislitsin took part in the Great Siberian Ice march.
 After his arrival at Chita, Ataman Grigory Semyonov entrusted to Kislitsin's command the 1st Ataman Semyonov Manchurian Detachment until the end of the White movement in Transbaikal (1921-1922).

 White emigre

 Vladimir Kislitsin emigrated to Harbin in November 1922, where he became a dentist, but also served in the police.
-In Manchuria he was a head of local "legitimists" (legitimisti, in Russian легитимисты), who supported by Grand Duke Cyril Vladimirovich as a legal heir to the Russian throne.
+In Manchuria he was a head of local "legitimists" (legitimisti, in Russian легитимисты), who supported Grand Duke Cyril Vladimirovich as a legal heir to the Russian throne.
 In 1928, he was promoted to full general by Grand Duke Cyril Vladimirovich.
 In 1936, Kislitsin's memoirs ('In the fires of the Civil War: Memoires') were published in Harbin (then a part of Manchukuo) by Nash Put publishing house.
 From 1938 to 1942, Kislitsin acted as a chairman of Bureau for Russian Emigrants in Manchuria (BREM), established by Japanese occupational forces.

 He died in Harbin in 1944, where he was buried as well.